ProtractorNinja/SPARC-sublime/README.md

 ## Syntax Notes

-The syntax highlighting should be mostly straight forward, but I'd like to point out an important distinction between certain opcodes: **those opcodes that involve a delay slot are classified differently (and therefore usually colored differently) than those that do not.**
+The syntax highlighting should be mostly straightforward, but I'd like to point out an important distinction between certain opcodes: **those opcodes that involve a delay slot -- branching commands, jumping, and subroutine calls -- are colored differently than those that do not.**
-Branching commands, jumping, and subroutine calls (the complete list is in the included `sparc.tmLanguage` file) are all colored differently than the others. `nop` also has its own syntax definition, and in most color schemes should have its own color.
+The complete list is located in `sparc.JSON-tmLanguage`, under `constant.other.sparc`. `nop` should also have its own color, because `nop` is special.

 Regular machine registers (`%r0-31`, `%i0-7`, `%o0-7`, `%l0-7`, `%g0-7`)
-all have their own colorations that differ from the strange and mysterious `%lo`, `%hi`, `%fp`, and `%sp`, as well as any user- defined macro registers (such as `%my_register` from `define(my_register, l0)`.
-**Monokai does not color variables.**
+all have their own colorations that differ from the strange and mysterious `%lo`, `%hi`, `%fp`, and `%sp`.
+Everything else following a `%` symbol (e.g. macro-defined registers such as `%my_register` from `define(my_register, l0)`) has a distinctive color. **Monokai does not color variables.**

 ## Snippets

-The SPARC package provides 7 snippets for easier insertion of certain code structures.
+The SPARC package provides 7 snippets for super simple insertion of certain code structures.
 They are listed below.

 `main` creates a basic empty program template, with sections for code and extra data.

-`subr` inserts a basic non-leaf (i.e. with its own register window) subroutine.
+`subr` inserts a basic non-leaf subroutine that has its own register window.

 `while` you wait, `while` expands into a simple while loop structure!